QuentinBriand/MysteryDungeon/README.md

 <p align="center">
   <img src="./readme_resources/Home.png" width="400" alt="Home Example"/>
-  A simple example of the HOME scene with :sparkles: Shiny Charmander and the basic FireHouse
 </p>

 But we need to fill this scene with decorations, for this we have the ```atlas.png```.
 And since it contains all sprites of the game we can refer to the ```statics.csv``` it defines every static animations.
 It follows the pattern: ```Name;Left;Top;Width;Height;Max x;Loop Type```, with Loop Type being either 0 or 1 (Linear or cyclic).